France Country Commercial Guide

 (total market size = (total local production + imports) - exports)

 Figures in USD billions.
-Sources: GIFAS, USDoC, French Customs.
-Note: French Customs figures are quoted in CIF (HS 8802 + 8803), USDoC figures are quoted in FAS. * Indicates unofficial estimates based on various industry sources.
+Sources: GIFAS, USDoC, French Customs. * Indicates unofficial estimates based on various industry sources.
 Year to year figures subject to currency fluctuations.
+Please note that the Total Local Production numbers reflect the civil market only, while Total Exports/Imports/US Imports include civil and defense aeronautics.

-Because of the breadth and depth of the aerospace industry in France, U.S. manufacturers often decide to use the services of a distributor or agent to reach out to many potential customers.
+Because of the breadth and depth of the aerospace industry in France, U.S. manufacturers often decide to use an agent or a distributor to reach out to potential customers.
 It is generally difficult to break into the business (with some exceptions based on product type) without local representation that can interface with the various layers of engineers, purchasers, and supply chain quality managers.
-In France, it is normal business practice for manufacturers’ representatives to work on retainer only or a mixed retainer/commission fee; rarely will an agent accept a commission-only contract to develop new business.
+In France, it is normal business practice for manufacturers’ representatives to work on retainer only or a mixed retainer/commission fee; rarely will an agent accept a commission-only contract to develop new business in this competitive market.
 U.S. firms must be prepared to invest significantly in their business development process over extended periods before generating any orders.
 AS9100/ISO 9001 certification would be considered the minimum requirement for doing business in the aerospace supply chain in France.

-A significant technology shift is taking place in aerospace in France – to move to producing a zero emissions aircraft by 2035 and full carbon neutrality across the industry by 2050 — a very ambitious goal.
-It is usually new aircraft development driving new design and technology requirements, which creates opportunities for potential suppliers.
+A significant technology shift has been taking place in aerospace in France – and that is to move to producing a zero emissions aircraft by 2035 and full carbon neutrality across the industry by 2050, a very ambitious goal.
+It is usually new aircraft development, driving new design and technology requirements, which create opportunities for potential suppliers.

-The best prospects for American firms in this market continue to be those associated with the manufacturing of new aircraft or engine models or very technical products.
-Disruptive hydrogen or electric propulsion energy technologies applied to aircraft and any products or technologies that allow an aircraft to use less energy, including lighter or more fully optimized onboard equipment, new light-weight materials, or more intelligent flight management systems, should do well.
+The best prospects for American firms in this market continues to be those associated with the manufacturing of new aircraft or engine models or very technical products.
+Disruptive hydrogen or electric propulsion energy technologies applied to aircraft and any products or technologies allow an aircraft to use less energy, including lighter or more fully optimized onboard equipment, new light-weight materials, or more intelligent flight management systems example, should do well.
+The growth in the drone and the autonomous systems market should also offer opportunities.

 Opportunities

 Future aircraft will increasingly include more electric systems on board.
-Airbus and ATR are looking to move to hydrogen as a primary fuel and are considering other technologies such as hybrid electric or sustainable aircraft fuel (SAF) options in the interim.
-The decision on which technology to pursue to achieve a narrow body carbon-neutral aircraft should be made in 2025, for a launch in 2027-2028 and entry into service by 2035.
-Airbus is looking to field a successor to the A320 or perhaps a regional aircraft, and other French manufacturers are considering hydrogen-fueled rotorcraft and business jets.
+Airbus and ATR are looking to move to renewable hydrogen as primary fuel, although other technologies such as hybrid electric or Sustainable Aircraft Fuel (SAF) options are on the table in the interim.
 Other technologies of interest include Enhanced Vision Systems, autonomous systems, and specialty materials.

-It is important to keep in mind that beyond French-made aircraft, French equipment suppliers are also working globally on Embraer, Pilatus, Comac, Mitsubishi Aircraft, etc., as well as all the major U.S. aircraft manufacturers.
+It is important to keep in mind that beyond French-made aircraft, French equipment suppliers are also working on aircraft platforms around the world, including all the major U.S. aircraft manufacturers, especially Boeing.
 However, entering the French market requires patience, investment, innovative products, and competitive pricing.

 Resources